-In January 2020, the Company entered into a revolving credit facility with a bank that allowed the Company to borrow up to \$50.0 million for working capital and for other general corporate purposes through December 31, 2024, with an option to request an increase in available borrowings by an additional \$25.0 million.
-In October 2023, the Company entered into an amended and restated revolving credit facility (the Credit Facility) that established a syndicate including two additional banks, increased the borrowing capacity from \$50.0 million to \$150.0 million, and extended the maturity date of the Credit Facility to October 27, 2028.
-In connection with the amendment and restatement, the Company incurred \$0.5 million of financing costs which have been recorded as other noncurrent assets in the consolidated balance sheet.
-As of December 31, 2022 and 2023, the Company had \$3.5 million and zero drawn under the Credit Facility, respectively.
+In January 2020, the Company entered into a revolving credit facility (the Credit Facility) with a bank that allows the Company to borrow up to \$50.0 million for working capital and for other general corporate purposes through December 31, 2024, with an option to request an increase in available borrowings by an additional \$25.0 million.
+In December 2020, the bank extended the incremental amount of \$25.0 million at the Company's request, allowing the Company to borrow up to an aggregate amount of \$75.0 million.
+In May 2021, the Company reduced the aggregate principal amount available under the Credit Facility from \$75.0 million to \$25.0 million.
+In December 2022, the Company increased the aggregate principal amount available under the Credit Facility from \$25.0 million to \$50.0 million.
+As of December 31, 2022, the Company had \$3.5 million drawn under the Credit Facility.